zhengshuai1001/JiKouCompany/README.md

 Don't let small minds convince you that your dreams are too big.

 The way to get started is to quit talking and begin doing.

+Don't let perfection become procrastination.
+Do it now.